Last Updated on October 31, 2021

 - You are also more likely to take on tasks that you really don’t want but you think will get you closer to what you want.

 One of the first things I learned when I started working as an engineer, that I never was taught in school, was that the purpose of calculating probabilities is not to predict the exact value of a variable at any given point in the future, but rather to eliminate the much bigger space in which the variable is not expected, in order to define the narrow “cone” of possible values in which it might be found in the near future.
 Of course, the base of this cone and the space of possible positions increases the farther you go in the future with your prediction, but it still retains its cone shape that eliminates a huge area where whatever you are tracking is not expected to show up.

 So, it seems logical that there is more benefit in any given situation or condition to focus on the negatives or inverted assumptions than on “positive thinking” and affirmative statements.
 Some time ago I went through the thought exercise described below that may provide some more insight into why I make such a suggestion.

 Logical vs. Causal Conditionals

-The well known “if/then” statement can be either used as logical conditional statement or as a statements of causality.
+The well-known “if/then” statement can be either used as a logical conditional statement or as a statement of causality.

-Causal relationships are easy to disprove because the stated condition is usually not sufficient for the effect to materialize, because inmost cases there are other necessary conditions that have to be satisfied in order for the statement to be true.
-In other words, there are several things that can go wrong to prevent bulb to light up when the switch is thrown.
+Causal relationships are easy to disprove because the stated condition is usually not sufficient for the effect to materialize because in most cases there are other necessary conditions that have to be satisfied in order for the statement to be true.
+In other words, there are several things that can go wrong to prevent the bulb to light up when the switch is thrown.
 A connection to the power source might be loose or the bulb might be broken …

 Logical statements, from the other side, are harder to disprove.
 If the bulb does not light, we are not justified in concluding the switch was not thrown, but if A is not a quadrilateral, we are justified in concluding that A is not a square.